-Covid was real torrid experience for most of us.
+Both the stages of Covid were real torrid experience for most of us.
 In the first phase, lockdown was imposed which helped in slowing down the spread of the virus.
 However, besides the obvious and now, well known physical problem, covid also resulted in insurmountable mental and economic problem in the masses.
 The fear of the unknown enemy with no definitive treatment, together with being confirmed indoors for the prolonged period led to many psycho-somatic issues especially in co-morbids who are more vulnerable.
 It is said that two utensils together always make a noise, similarly prolong stay of the spouses at home led to increase in marital discords.
 Economic stress due to loss of jobs, exodus of families, high cost of covid treatment, made the situation Furthermore, news of death of near and dear ones, compounded the pall of groom.
-All these factors led to increase in cases of depressive features in person.
-Unfortunately, some of them who were emotionally labile cracked in these trying circumstances and committed or tried to commit suicide.
-Sen CS, Stuckler D (2008) also shows that the economic consequences of the pandemic are likely to lead to an increase in suicides as shown during past economic crises.[9]
+All these factors led to increase in cases of depressive features in Unfortunately, some of them who were emotionally labile cracked in these trying circumstances and committed or tried to commit suicide.
+Sen CS, Stuckler D (2008) also shows that the economic consequences of the pandemic are likely to lead to an increase in suicides as shown during past economic crises.

-So, my purpose of study was to know about such aforesaid cases and make an indepth study on the impact of covid leading to suicide cases.
-Then, we compaired the data with that of precovid period.
+So, my purpose of study was to know about such aforesaid cases and make an in depth study on the impact of covid leading to suicide cases.
+Then, we compared the data with that of much more dreaded second phase to know about the impact of severity on our minds & also whether the lack of lockdown & increased severity of covid had any perceptible change in suicidal data in second phase.
 On comparing the two data, it was found that some factors went on expected lines with minor deviations whereas some of the deviations seen in other factors were wider and eye opening.